Couplings and quantitative contraction rates for Langevin dynamics: Introduction

 An open question asked by Villani in \cite[Ch.\ 2, Bibliographical notes]{MR2459454} is how to prove exponential convergence to equilibrium by a direct {\em coupling approach}.
 The motivation for this is two-fold: On the one hand, coupling methods often provide a good probabilistic understanding of the dynamics.
 On the other hand, couplings have been proven useful in establishing precise bounds on the long-time behaviour of non-degenerate diffusion processes \cite{LindvallRogers, CL, EberlePTRF, 2016arXivE}.
 The only results for Langevin processes in this direction that we are aware of are rather restrictive: Under the assumption that the force field $\nabla U$ is a small perturbation of a linear function, Bolley, Guillin and Malrieu \cite{MR2731396} use a synchronous coupling to show exponential mixing for \eqref{Langevin} in $L^2$ Wasserstein distances.
-More recently, Gorham, Duncan, Vollmer and Mackey \cite[Theorem 11]{GorhamDuncanVollmerMackey} used synchronous coupling to derive a quantitative bound in the case of a strongly convex potential.
 Moreover, in \cite{BenArousCranstonKendall,BanerjeeKendall}, couplings for the Kolmogorov diffusion have been considered.
 This process solves an equation similar to \eqref{Langevin} without damping and with $U\equiv 0$.